 Lupo chuckled.
 "Sorry, I thought you'd have eaten something by now," he said, wagging his tail.
 "And I don't know...I guess he wanted someone to talk about his religion.
 It's called Christianity."

-"You mean that mumbo-jumbo about a dead guy watching over us?" asked Daryl, in an unbelieving but not unkind tone.
+"You mean that mumbo-jumbo about a dead guy watching over us?" asked Rex, in an unbelieving but not unkind tone.
 "My sister always said that it was mumbo-jumbo."

 "You know how cats have taken turns talking about the 'grand old days', right?"
 Lupo asked.
-"Well, cats might not be eager to learn Christianity...no offense, Daryl."
+"Well, cats might not be eager to learn Christianity...no offense, Rex."

-"None taken," replied Daryl.
+"None taken," replied Rex.
 "But what you're saying is that you wanna talk to the dogs about Christianity, right?"

 Lupo wagged his tail as he replied, "That's the idea.
-And you don't have to help me if you don't want to..."
+Hearing that preacher talking about this Jesus person made me feel pretty good, and it could help feel others feel good too.
+And you don't have to help me if you don't want to."

-Daryl stopped to stretch before looking up at Lupo.
+Rex stopped to stretch before looking up at Lupo.
 "Hey, you're my best friend," he said.
-"And I'm gonna help you out...even if it wipes out all five of my remaining lives."
+"If that's what you wanna do, then I'm gonna help you out...even if it wipes out all five of my remaining lives."

 This made Lupo laugh along with him.
 And with that said and done, the two friends went to find scraps to eat.